fbrausse/kjson/README.md

 sequences of the form `\uXXXX` denoting **not** a *code point*, but rather a *code unit*.
 Code units are the elements UTF-16 encodes to: 16-bit integers also with some escape sequences called surrogate pairs.
-These are 2 such integers each of specific range which in sequence form a code unit outside the Basic Multilingual Plane (such as e.g. Emojis and many others).
+These are 2 such integers each of specific range which in sequence form a code point outside the Basic Multilingual Plane (such as e.g. Emojis and many others).
 For decoding into UTF-8 (which is the defacto standard nowadays and especially suited for the string functions from the C standard library) this means a round-trip via UTF-16 in order to decode JSON strings appropriately.
 In addition, JSON does not require an